Vegas Vipers

-The Vegas Vipers are a professional American football team based in Las Vegas, Nevada.
-The team was founded by Vince McMahon's Alpha Entertainment as the Tampa Bay Vipers and is an owned-and-operated member of the XFL, owned by RedBird Capital Partners, Dwayne Johnson and Dany Garcia's Alpha Acquico, LLC.
+The Vegas Vipers were a professional American football team based in Las Vegas, Nevada.
+The Vipers competed in the XFL football league.
+The team was founded by Vince McMahon's Alpha Entertainment as the Tampa Bay Vipers and were owned-and-operated by Dwayne Johnson’s Alpha Acquico.
+The Vipers had a franchise regular season record of 3–12 (.200), the worst win percentage among all XFL teams.